The levels of General or Special Interest Membership Categories are listed below.

 - Trainee (must be enrolled in a research degree)

 - Member (holds a Master level research degree + at least two publications)

 - Fellow (holds a doctoral research degree + at least five publications)

 Trainee – entry level

-This membership level is suitable for chiropractors who are in the early stages of their career, or those who do not wish to pursue becoming either a member or fellow.
-Chiropractors who wish to join as a Trainee need to either have five years clinical practice experience, where their practice involves significant time treating clients that fall within the interest groups target audience or have two years of practice experience and be enrolled in a master’s level program of related study.
+This membership level is suitable for chiropractors who are in the early stages of their career.
+Chiropractors who wish to join as a Trainee need to either have two years clinical practice experience, where their practice involves significant time treating clients that fall within the interest groups target audience or have two years of practice experience and be enrolled in a master’s level program of related study.

 To progress to be a Member there are currently two pathways offered: